-Dr. de Abreu is a Fellow of the American Society of Civil Engineers, a member of the International Society for Soil Mechanics and Geotechnical Engineering, a current member of the Louisiana Board of Certification and Training for Solid Waste Management Operators, a Level A Solid Waste Operator certified by LDEQ, and a Professional Engineer in the states of Louisiana, Texas, Mississippi, and Arkansas.
+Dr. de Abreu is a Fellow of the American Society of Civil Engineers, a member of the International Society for Soil Mechanics and Geotechnical Engineering, a current member of the Louisiana Board of Certification and Training for Solid Waste Management Operators, a Level A Solid Waste Operator certified by LDEQ, and a Professional Engineer in the states of Louisiana, Texas, Mississippi, South Carolina, and Arkansas.

 Dr. de Abreu recently received the Diplomate, Geotechnical Engineering (D.GE) certification by the Academy of Geo-Professionals (AGP).